-Subject code (EU CybersecurityXX-EUCSxx) - Subject Name Competence Level: Basic, Intermediate or Advanced (based on section 3.4 guide- lines) Briefly about the subject: Possible alternative subject names: Name 1 Name 2 Subject contents and topics Learning outcomes (competencies) - Topic 1 - Topic 2 The student is able to (can apply knowledge and has skills to): - Learning outcome 1 - Learning outcome 2 • Engineer Security Assistant • Other Note: Minimum experiences not included due to the fact it depends on individual or- ganisations' perspectives.
-Mapping with the professional certifications Pro 1 Pro 2 Mapping with frameworks such as: CyBOK, eCF, ENISA cybersecurity skills framework, etc. NOTE: The mapping confirms the equivalent knowledge of the candidates
+Subject code (EU CybersecurityXX-EUCSxx) - Subject Name Competence Level: Basic, Intermediate or Advanced (based on section 3.4 guidelines) Briefly about the subject: Possible alternative subject names: Name 1 Name 2 Subject contents and topics Learning outcomes (competencies) - Topic 1 - Topic 2 The student is able to (can apply knowledge and has skills to): - Learning outcome 1 - Learning outcome 2 Mapping with ENISA's European Cybersecurity Skills Framework (ECSF) [28] - Suitable job roles/career path: Chief Information Security Officer (CISO) Cybersecurity Risk Manager Other ECSF roles Note: Minimum experiences not included due to the fact it depends on individual organisations' perspectives.
+Mapping is indicative as a high-level guideline that helps organisations to scale according to their needs.
+Mapping with professional certifications Pro 1 Pro 2 NOTE: The mapping confirms the equivalent knowledge of the candidates.